ccp4/dimple/index.md

 matching settings, reindexing data if necessary.
 In some cases this steps saves us a couple minutes by avoiding MR.

-**free reflections** --
+**Free reflections** --
 Rfree statistics depend to some degree on how lucky is the pseudo-random set of free flags.
-To eliminate this luck factor when comparing data collected from different crystals one may want to use the same set of free flags.
-This is possible by passing an external set of reference flags (option `--free-r-flags`), but we wanted to do even without the reference file.
-This was implemented by generating the same free set for the same pdb file and should work if the space group is the same and the resolution is below 1A (we had to pick an arbitrary limit).
+Therefore one may prefer to use the same free flags when comparing data collected from different crystals.
+That is why Dimple always assigns the same flags when the same pdb file is used.
+Unless the data is in different point group than the model or the resolution is below 1Å (we had to pick an arbitrary limit).
+Alternatively, you can pass an external set of reference flags (option `--free-r-flags`).

-**different asu volume** --
+**Different asu volume** --
 if asu in the data is much larger than in the model, we search for multiple copies of the model in MR.
 In the opposite case, when asu in the data is smaller, we make a single ensemble from all the chains (*phaser.ensembler*) before MR.

-**rigid-body** refinement --
+**Rigid-body** refinement --
 both *refmac* and *phaser* can do it.
 We could simplify our pipeline by always running phaser before refmac, but it would be slower (on average).
 Not by a large margin, though.
 Phaser checks if the input model is already placed correctly and skips the search if it is.

-Since we only use data up to 3.5A for rigid-body, in some cases 5% of free reflections was not enough to give reliable statistics.
+Since we only use data up to 3.5Å for rigid-body, in some cases 5% of free reflections was not enough to give reliable statistics.
 On the other hand there is no danger of overfitting in rigid-body.
 Thus, we stopped using Rfree set in this step at all.

-actual **refinement** --
+Actual **refinement** --
 we run refmac restrained refinement twice.
 The first run (labelled as *jelly*) has jelly-body restraints, no hydrogens and ignores very high resolution reflections.